 You don’t have to provide the code on the back (or front) of your credit card when you make purchases in person.
 The CSC is read when the card is swiped, dipped or tapped.

 The length and location of the security code on a credit card depends on the card’s network.
 On a Visa, Mastercard or Discover card, it is a three-digit number on the back of the card, to the right of the signature panel.
 With an American Express card, the code is four digits on the front of the card, above and to the right of the card number.

 The security code on a credit card is not the same as a card’s PIN.
 A PIN, which you might use to do a cash advance or verify an in-person purchase with some card readers, is not printed on your card.
 You generally have to request one by phone.

 Remember, the code on the back (or front) of a credit card is a safety feature, so be sure to protect it.
-Never provide your code to anyone but a merchant you’re paying, and never send it in an e-mail, which is almost always an unsecured transmission.
+Never provide your code to anyone but a merchant when you’re paying them.
+And never send it in an e-mail, which is almost always an unsecured transmission.

 Credit cards starting with 4 are on the Visa network, which means they can be used to make purchases from more than 40 million merchants in 200+ countries and territories.
 A credit card starting with 4 also gives you access to Visa’s standard benefits, including fraud liability protection.
-Individual card issuers may elect to provide … read full answeradditional Visa perks for certain types of accounts, too.
+Individual card issuers may elect to provide additional Visa perks for certain types of accounts, too.… read full answer

 The first digit in a card number isn’t the only one with significance, though.
 The five digits that follow are especially important, as they correspond with the issuing bank.